 Thompson-Finch Farm is a 208-acre certified organic fruit and vegetable farm in Ancram, New York, that Equity Trust and our partners are in the process of protecting as an affordable working farm.
 Begun by Marnie and Don MacLean as a small market garden in 1982, on land that has been in Marnie’s family for five generations, the farm is now one of the largest and most well-known you-pick organic strawberry operations in the northeast.
 The farm also produces delicious high bush blueberries, fourteen varieties of organic apples, and early season heirloom tomatoes.
 The MacLeans’ management balances productivity with environmental stewardship, protecting a regionally significant river, wetlands, and other natural habitat.

 In 2016, as ownership was transferring from one generation to the next, the farm was at risk of being broken up and sold at a price out of reach for almost any farmer, which would most likely have removed it from agricultural use.
 The MacLeans understood that they would have to come up with a creative solution to protect the land they have farmed as lessees for decades, so they joined forces with Equity Trust, through our Hudson Valley Farm Affordability Program, and the Columbia Land Conservancy (CLC) to form the Thompson-Finch Farm Collaborative to permanently protect the property for future generations.

 That December, as a first step in securing the farm, Equity Trust’s Hudson Valley Farm Affordability Fund provided a bridge loan so the MacLeans could acquire the property on an interim basis.
 We worked with them and CLC to raise funds to protect the property with an easement and allow CLC to purchase the land to establish shared-equity ownership of the property to keep it a permanently affordable and available to farmers.
 Equity Trust is providing almost $300,000 in farm affordability funds as a fundraising match.
-The fundraising goal has been met and the project will be completed in early 2019!
+The fundraising goal has been met and the project will be completed in March 2019!